projectodd/openwhisk-katacoda/rules-triggers/02-setup-polling.md

 "message": "Invoked at: 4/19/2018, 5:38:46 PM"
 ```

-Click on the second terminal to verify that the activation polling shows the execution of the timestamp function.
+Click on **Terminal 2 tab** to verify that the activation polling shows the execution of the timestamp function.
 You should see something like this:

 ```sh